Awesome: Video Game Levels A-F

 - Nautilus, which is beautiful, has awesome music, one of the best CG in the game and a surprising cliffhanger.

-- The Palamecia, where you finally assault the government that's been chasing you all this time, crowning moment upon crowning moment, culminating with Galenth Dysley revealing himself as the fal'Cie Barthandelus, in a kickass boss battle.
+- The Palamecia, where you finally assault the government that's been chasing you all this time, awesome moment upon awesome moment, culminating with Galenth Dysley revealing himself as the fal'Cie Barthandelus, in a kickass boss battle.

 - Eden, while still being attacked by Pulse, is one of the most breathtaking landscapes in-game, it starts off with this awesome cutscene (spoilers at your own risk) and contains too many moments of kickass to mention.